blakehaswell/FIR-Long-Briefs/Basic instrument flight/basic-instrument-flight.md

 ## Motivation

-*   Inadvertant flight into IMC is one of of biggest causes of fatal aviation accidents around the world
+*   Inadvertent flight into IMC is one of of biggest causes of fatal aviation accidents around the world
 *   A 1954 study from the University of Illinois found that a 180° turn curriculum materially increases the chance of surviving unexpected IMC
 *   **This is not an instrument rating, and is not sufficient training for intentional flight into cloud**